iXab3r/EyeAuras.Wiki/scripting/examples/advanced/custom-input-smoother.md

 - `BenLandLinearFast` - moves the mouse from point A to point B in a straight line
 - `BenLandRandomizedFast` - adds some deviation at the starting point of the trajectory

-By specifying `InputSmootherId` in the code, you can instruct the simulator to smooth mouse movements.
+By specifying `InputSmootherId` in the code, you can instruct the simulator to smooth out mouse movements

 ```csharp
 ISendInputUnstableScriptingApi SendInput { get; } = GetService<ISendInputUnstableScriptingApi>(); // needed for input sending